milesroxas/Flint/src/features/linter/README.md

 - Labels for contexts and roles are centralized in `lib/labels.ts`
 - Clipboard copy badges avoid timers and reflect state until the next interaction

+### Highlight behavior

+- Page mode: when a violation accordion item is opened, the extension automatically highlights the corresponding Designer element using `selectElementById` (falls back to the `flowlint:highlight` custom event when the Designer API is unavailable).
+- The manual "Highlight element" button remains available in each violation item.

 ## File map (key files)

 - `services/element-lint-service.ts`, `services/utility-class-analyzer.ts`, `services/rule-runner.ts`